Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

-\begin{itemize} \tightlist \item \textbf{Detection:} does the model linearly encode a concept in its hidden states?
-Operationalized as probe accuracy with null controls and held-out generalization. \item \textbf{Routing:} the learned conditional process by which detected concepts are mapped to behavioral policies during generation.
-Under this interpretation, alignment does not primarily operate by removing representations of sensitive concepts, but by modifying the conditions under which those representations influence output.
+By \textbf{detection} we mean whether the model linearly encodes a concept in its hidden states, measured with probe accuracy under null controls and held-out generalization.
+By \textbf{routing} we mean the learned conditional process by which detected concepts are mapped to behavioral policies during generation.
+Under this interpretation, alignment does not primarily operate by removing representations of sensitive concepts but by modifying the conditions under which those representations influence output.
 Routing determines whether a detected concept leads to direct answering, refusal, narrative reframing, or other policy-constrained responses.
-This definition is intentionally operational: routing is inferred when interventions change behavioral responses while leaving concept detection intact.
-We describe routing as a functional abstraction inferred from intervention effects rather than as a claim about a physically localized architectural module.
-Operationalized through ablation effects, cross-lab geometry comparison, and cross-model direction transfer. \item \textbf{Output:} the behavioral policy that routing selects.
-Operationalized as refusal rate, steering score, and human-reviewed content taxonomy. \end{itemize}
+The definition is intentionally operational: routing is inferred when interventions change behavioral responses while leaving concept detection intact.
+We describe routing as a functional abstraction inferred from intervention effects, not a localized architectural module.
+We measure it through ablation effects, cross-lab geometry comparison, and cross-model direction transfer.
+The third concept, \textbf{output}, is the behavioral policy that routing selects, gauged by refusal rate, steering score, and human-reviewed content taxonomy.